Kusdhill/tweetFilter/README.md

 python app.py
 ```

-If a posts.JSON file exists (it will after you run the app the first time), any subsequent time you run the app the program will ignore the Twitter API and start parsing through what exists in your posts.JSON file.
+If a posts.JSON file exists (it will after you run the app the first time), any subsequent time you run the app the program restart a new posts.JSON file.
+If this is a hassle, you can alter the main() function.
 If you ever want to start a new query on a different user, then you can delete the posts.JSON file and the program will create a new file for the new query.
-You can also edit what filter terms you want in the filter_posts function.
+You can also edit what filter terms you want in the filter_posts() function.

 Enjoy!